tmhglnd/th.scala/README.md

 - **th.ftomb**

 Convert a frequency value to a MIDI note number combined with a pitch-bend value for use with microtuning and alternative tunings.
 Combine this object with the th.scala and th.stof.
 Choose between hires (-1 to 1) or lores (0 - 127).
-Useful when wanting to connect to ohter midi-devices that except pitch-bending via the `[noteout]` and `[bendout]` objects or `[midiformat @hires 1]` and `[midiout]`
+Useful when wanting to connect to other midi-devices that accept pitch-bend via the `[noteout]` and `[bendout]` objects or `[midiformat @hires 1]` and `[midiout]`

 - **th.ftomb~**